 A group of highly qualified professionals working at the Oleoestepa laboratories use the most advanced technology, an international reference for the complete analysis of extra virgin olive oils.
 The process includes physical-chemical, pollutant, multi-residue and organoleptic tests among others, always in accordance with the methodology defined by the current regulations in force.
 Of course, all these exhaustive controls are carried out permanently at the Oleoestepa facilities, guaranteeing the excellence of the extra virgin olive oils sold.

-Oleoestepa has the most advanced instruments in terms of chemical, physical and residual oil analysis, accredited according to the UNE-EN-ISO / IEC 17025:2005 standard, and recognized as an official laboratory by the IOC.
+Oleoestepa has the most advanced instruments in terms of chemical, physical and residual oil analysis, accredited according to the UNE-EN-ISO / IEC 17025:2017 standard (expedient 684/LE937), and recognized as an official laboratory by the IOC.
 Continuous controls are carried out on its premises to decide the optimal harvesting moment; NIR (Near Infra-Red) techniques are applied to guarantee the correct extraction operation; once the harvest has been completed, the laboratory experts analyse and classify the oils obtained according to their quality.

 In the olive laboratory, the analysis of fat yield, humidity and acidity of all the samples taken when the olives are received at the oil mills are carried out.
 The technology used for these determinations is currently the most advanced.